valeriansaliou/progressio/README.md

 ### 4. Tag common dependencies (stylesheets + scripts)

-Progressio automatically process a diff of the page head dependencies while browsing.
+Progressio processes an automated diff of the page head dependencies while browsing.

 It automatically includes and load new CSS stylesheets and JS scripts.
 If your website has site-wide/common dependencies, you may want to add a tag to let Progressio know it shouldn't replace it.